ActivitySim/activitysim/docs/examples.rst

    example, TM1 TAZs were labeled MAZs, each MAZ was assigned a TAZ, and MAZ to MAZ impedance files were created from the TAZ to TAZ impedances.
 To develop the three zone example system example, the TM1 TAZ model was further transformed so select TAZs also became TAPs and TAP to TAP skims and MAZ to TAP impedances files were created.
 While sufficient for initial development, these examples were insufficient for validation and performance testing of the new software.

-   To finalize development and verification of the multiple zone system and transit virtual path building components, the `Transportation Authority of Marin County <https://www.tam.ca.gov/>`__ version of MTC's travel model two (TM2) work tour mode choice model was implemented.
-This example was also developed to test multiprocessed runtime performance.
-   The complete runnable setup is available from ActivitySim's command line interface as `example_3_marin_full`.
-This example has essentially the same configuration as illustrated by the simpler examples below.
+As a result, the :ref:`example_marin` example was created.

 Examples
 ~~~~~~~~